-Note: Prior to the commencement of the series the participating Member Boards may agree to, and then seek the approval of, ICC to use a hybrid pitch as an alternate to a natural turf pitch.
+Note: Home Boards may, prior to the commencement of the series, seek the approval of ICC to use a hybrid pitch as an alternate to a natural turf pitch.

 6.5.2 The use of PVA and other adhesives in the preparation of pitches is not permitted.